alfem/elgg-notify/README.md

 INSTALLATION

+* You will need Python (tested with 2.7), and ConfigObj library (python-configobj package)
 * Copy the provided configuration file to your home directory, renaming it as .elgg-notify.conf
 * Edit configuration parameters to fit your elgg installation.
 * Place the script (elgg-notify) in /usr/local/bin and give execution permission